Nursery Internship Programs

 Northwest Oregon is a great place to spend a summer, learning practical applications of classroom education.
 Weekends may be used to enjoy the marvelous recreational opportunities of the Great Northwest.

-These internships (a minimum of 5 each year) are open to all students in all agriculture related disciplines, but especially meaningful to Horticulture, Botany, Plant Pathology, Crop and Soil Science and Agricultural Education majors.
-Preference is given to upper-class students and/or graduates.
+These internships (now increased to 10 per year) are open to all students in all agriculture related disciplines, but especially meaningful to Horticulture, Botany, Plant Pathology, Crop and Soil Science and Agricultural Education majors.
+Preference is given to upper-class students and students needing an internship for graduation.

 For more information, contact Alan Wenner at: